The Best Neobanks of 2023

 Why we like GO2bank

-The GO2bank Savings Account offers 4.50% APY on all balances up to $5,000.
-With direct deposit, you can avoid monthly maintenance fees and if you do all your banking electronically, you can avoid fees for cash deposits and withdrawals, and other transactions.
+The GO2bank savings account offers APY on balances up to $5,000.
+With direct deposit, you can avoid monthly maintenance fees, and if you do all your banking electronically, you can avoid fees for cash deposits and withdrawals, among other transactions.

-Earn up to 7% cash back when you buy eGift Cards from nearly 100 merchants in GO2bank’s app.
+Earn up to 7% cash back when you buy eGift Cards from over 100 merchants in GO2bank’s app.

 - Free ATMs nationwide